ingmarboeschen/mongoTable/README.md

 # for all x
 mongoTable(connection = "mon", x = "cyl")

-# create a one dimensional frequency table for all x matching a query
+# for all x matching a query
 mongoTable(connection="mon", x="cyl", query = '{\"mpg\": {\"$gt": 20}}')

 ## Create a two dimensional frequency table